null Skip to main content

 4. Sunlight

-The sunlight will alter the colour of the leaves.
-It may cause a different smell from being under the sun, which you would want to avoid.
+The sunlight will alter the color of the leaves.
+It may cause a different smell from being under the sun, which you want to avoid.
 Keep the tea out of direct sunlight or put it in a bag that shuts out all sunlight.

 How Should you Store Tea Leaves at Home?